zaikio/zai-docs/docs/getting-started/organisation-install.md

 ### Refreshing tokens

 Every time Zaikio hands out an access token, this token is accompanied by a refresh token.
 The refresh token can be used to obtain a new access token, when the old one has expired.
-To ensure frequent check-ins with the Directory for security reasons, all access tokens are valid for 60 minutes.
+To ensure frequent check-ins with Zaikio for security reasons, all access tokens are valid for 60 minutes.
 After this time it must be exchanged into a new one with the refresh token.
 If the permissions of the bearer have changed in the interim, this exchange will be denied, thus giving us one method of access control and permission revocation.

 Read more about [how to refresh the Access Token](./access-token-refresh.html)